grafana/k6-docs/src/data/markdown/docs/20 jslib/01 jslib/04 k6chaijs.md

  - Functional testing, where many asserts are needed
  - Stress testing, where the System Under Test is failing and the test code needs to stay robust.
  - Load testing, when the test should be aborted as soon as the first failure occurs.
+ - Unit testing of JavaScript code, not necesairly connected with load.
  - JavaScript Developers that are already familiar with Chai, Jest or Jasmine.

 > ⭐️ Source code available on [GitHub](https://github.com/grafana/k6-jslib-k6chaijs).